When it comes to pets and family, some people see their furry friends as just pets; others as much-loved family members.

 Pets are People Too!

-My focus therefore is on the widely known domesticated creatures, academically identified as:
+Our focus in this article therefore is on the widely known domesticated creatures, academically identified as:

 - (1) the commensals, adapted to the human environment (dogs, cats, fowls, some may include pigs, too);